WWE 2K22

-WWE 2K22 is a 2022 professional wrestling sports video game developed by Visual Concepts and published by 2K Sports.
-It is the twenty-second overall installment of the video game series based on WWE, the ninth game under the WWE 2K banner, and the successor to 2019's WWE 2K20.
-It was released on March 11, 2022, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. The follow-up title, WWE 2K23, was released on March 17, 2023.
+WWE 2K22 is a 2022 professional wrestling sports video game developed by Visual Concepts and published by 2K.
+It is the twenty-second overall installment of the video game series based on WWE, the eighth game under the WWE 2K banner, and the successor to 2019's WWE 2K20.
+It was released on March 11, 2022, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. The follow-up title, WWE 2K23, was released on March 14, 2023.

 Gameplay

 WWE 2K's MyCareer was rebranded as MyRISE and focused on separate stories for both male and female wrestlers.
 Using created characters, players can form alliances, make enemies, and branch into subplots based upon the players choices.
 This game did see the removal of the Advance Entrance option when creating a superstars custom entrance, instead leaving the only option to Easy Entrance.

-The 2K Showcase Mode is rebranded as Showcase, featuring cover superstar Rey Mysterio, allowing players to play through the biggest moments of his WWE career, from his matchup with his mentor, Eddie Guerrero under the name, Rey Mysterio Jr., for the WCW Cruiserweight Championshipat WCW Halloween Havoc 1997 to his tag team match with his son, Dominik Mysterio, against "The Monday Night Messiah" Seth Rollins and his protégé Murphy for the Raw Tag Team Championship at Payback 2020.
+The 2K Showcase Mode is rebranded as Showcase, featuring cover superstar Rey Mysterio, allowing players to play through the biggest moments of his WWE career, from his WCW Halloween Havoc 1997 matchup against Eddie Guerrero under the name, Rey Mysterio Jr., for the WCW Cruiserweight Championship to his Payback 2020 matchup with his son, Dominik Mysterio, against Seth Rollins and Murphy in a tag team match.
 The Showcase mode incorporates new features and updates.
 By progressing through, players are able to unlock new characters, attires, and arenas.
-At IGN Fan Fest 2022, a gameplay of the match between Rey Mysterio and Dolph Ziggler at SummerSlam 2009 featured a transition method between in-game to real-time action, with the referee's face and sponsorships being blurred, using both in-game and archived audio, unlike in previous games, where the commentary has been re-recorded and archived audio is used in certain points during in-game cutscenes.
+At IGN Fan Fest 2022, a gameplay of the match between Rey Mysterio and Dolph Ziggler at SummerSlam 2009 featured a transition method between in-game to real-time action, with the referee's face being blurred, using both Greg Hamilton's recordings as the ring announcer in-game and archived audio, unlike in previous games, where the commentary has been re-recorded and archived audio is used in certain points during in-game cutscenes.
 The game features a new mode called MyFACTION.
 In it, players are able to build a wrestling stable by collecting, managing, and upgrading WWE wrestlers with regular updates and weekly events.
 MyFACTION features player cards from throughout WWE's history.